ksu-cs-textbooks/cs-zero/content/z-ap-alignment/01-syllabus.md

 #### Unit 3 - CS Topics

 ##### Chapter 14 - High Performance Computing

+Students learn about the concepts behind high-performance computing and why we need larger and more powerful computers to tackle some of the world's biggest problems.
+Students explore ways that large problems can be broken down into smaller parts and run in parallel on multiple computers.
+Students also see some real-world examples of problems that high-performance computing can solve.
+Finally, students are given a virtual tour through K-State's own supercomputer.

+* **CRD** 1.1 Collaboration, 1.3 Program Design & Development
+* **Data** 2.4 Using Programs with Data
+* **CSN** 4.3 Parallel & Distributed Computing
+* **IOC** 5.1 Beneficial & Harmful Effects

 ##### Chapter 15 - Compression & Error Checking

+Students explore various ways that data can be compressed, including run-length encoding and Huffman coding.
+Students also learn about methods for detecting and correcting errors in data, such as checksums.

+* **DAT** 2.2 Data Compression, 2.3 Extracting Information from Data
+* **AAP** 3.2 Data Abstraction, 3.9 Developing Algorithms
+* **CSN** 4.2 Fault Tolerance

 ##### Chapter 16 - Cryptography

+Students learn the fundamental concepts and history of cryptography, starting with simple substitution ciphers.
+Students follow a case-study of the enigma machine and how it was defeated by the work of Alan Turing and others during the second world war.
+Students learn about modern cryptography principles including public-key cryptography, digital signatures, and perform a simple example of RSA encryption.

+* **CSN** 4.1 The Internet
+* **IOC** 5.1 Beneficial & Harmful Effects, 5.4 Crowdsourcing

+Notes: Add discussions!

 ##### Chapter 17 - Cybersecurity

+Students explore the basics of cybersecurity, including a math-based discussion of passwords and relative password strength, as well as how passwords can be stored securely in a program.
+Students also learn about various cybersecurity threats such as social engineering.

+* **CSN** 4.1 The Internet
+* **IOC** 5.1 Beneficial & Harmful Effects, 5.5 Legal & Ethical Concerns, 5.6 Safe Computing

+Notes: Add discussions!

 ##### Chapter 18 - Artificial Intelligence

+Students explore the field of artificial intelligence and what it means to say a machine is intelligent.
+Students engage in a discussion around the Turing Test and the Chinese Room counterexample.
+Students learn about intelligent agents and how they are used throughout the world, and explore other AI advancements such as neural networks and deep learning.

+* **DAT** 2.3 Extracting Information from Data, 2.4 Using Programs with Data
+* **AAP** 3.16 Simulations
+* **IOC** 5.1 Beneficial & Harmful Effects, 5.3 Computing Bias

+Notes: Add discussions!

 ##### Chapter 19 - Search & Information Retrieval

+Students explore the basics of databases and relational data.
+Students also learn about how information can be indexed and searched, followed by an introduction to ranking and the process of page rank for web searches.

+* **DAT** 2.3 Extracting Information from Data, 2.4 Using Programs with Data
+* **AAP** 3.9 Developing Algorithms, 3.16 Simulations
+* **CSN** 4.1 The Internet
+* **IOC** 5.1 Beneficial & Harmful Effects, 5.3 Computing Bias, 5.4 Crowdsourcing

+Notes - add bias to discussions

 ##### Chapter 20 - Big Data

+Students explore the impact of big data in computing and how it is being used to solve large-scale real-world problems in areas such as healthcare.
+Students are also introduced to the concept of map-reduce in programming.

+* **DAT** 2.3 Extracting Information from Data, 2.4 Using Programs with Data
+* **AAP** 3.9 Developing Algorithms
+* **CSN** 4.3 Parallel & Distributed Computing
+* **IOC** 5.1 Beneficial & Harmful Effects, 5.4 Crowdsourcing

 ##### Chapter 21 - Ethics

+Students explore some of the legal and ethical impacts of computing, including intellectual property, bias, privacy, and fair use.
+Students also learn about the digital divide and how that impacts access to information and equity.

+* **IOC** 5.1 Beneficial & Harmful Effects, 5.2 Digital Divide, 5.3 Computing Bias, 5.4 Crowdsourcing, 5.5 Legal & Ethical Concerns

+Notes - this is pretty aspirational?

 ##### Chapter 22 - Graphics & Video Games

+Students explore the basics of computer graphics and how they have evolved over time.
+Students learn about the "uncanny valley" effect.
+Students also see how early video game graphics were built, exploring concepts related to data compression and efficiency on such small systems.

+* **DAT** 2.1 Binary Numbers, 2.2 Data Compression
+* **AAP** 3.16 Simulations, 3.17 Algorithmic Efficiency

 ### Programming Content